Funny True or False Questions

 These small changes can make repeat play feel fresh without complicating the game.

-After revealing each answer, pause briefly and ask one question:
+After revealing each answer, pause briefly and ask:

 “What made you think it was true or false?”